-Music lessons at Kingshill School follow the National Curriculum and are centred on composing, performing and listening.
+Music lessons at Kingshill School follow the National Curriculum and are centred on composing, performing and listening/appraising.
 Using their instruments and voices, students explore music from different cultures as well as music from our own culture, both classical and popular.
-Whilst listening is often discreet within lessons each year there is a listening exam style assessment to emulate GCSE forms of assessment.
+Whilst listening is often discreet within lessons each year there is a listening exam style assessment to emulate the GCSE exam.

 Key Stage 3 Music